 Annual One-Day Conference of the BFE in association with The Institute of Musical Research 2011

 The BFE/RMA Research Students’ Conference is held each year in early January and is jointly sponsored by the BFE and the Royal Musical Association.
 It offers students an opportunity to present their research and gain familiarity with the conference environment in a supportive atmosphere.
 Each year, the programme includes student papers, skills training sessions, composition and performance workshops, concerts, and social events.
+The 2019 conference will be hosted by the Department of Music, University of Sheffield, and will take place from the 10th-12th January 2019 (note: the second weekend of January).

 In addition to these annual conferences, the BFE also sponsors or co-sponsors a number of Study Days on subjects of interest to our membership.